TheJethFX/payloadcms-plugin-square/README.md

 ## Contributing

-If you want to contribute to this project, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you want to contribute to this project, please read the [CONTRIBUTING](./CONTRIBUTING.md) file.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
 ```